egegulerr/itea/instructions.md

 ### Understanding YAGNI

 YAGNI is about avoiding over-engineering and focusing on what is necessary at the moment.
-It encourages simplicity and minimalism in code design, ensuring that we only spend time on things that bring immediate value.
+It encourages simplicity and minimalism in code design, ensuring that we only spend time on things that bring immediate value (but without compromizing on quality).

 ### Hexagonal Architecture and YAGNI